GPUOpen-Effects/FidelityFX-FSR2/README.md

 | Green   | n-2                                             | n - 1                                         |
 | Blue    | n-3                                             | n - 2                                         |

-The alpha channel of the luminance history buffer contains a measure of the stability of the luminance over the currrent frame, and the three frames that came before it.
+The alpha channel of the luminance history buffer contains a measure of the stability of the luminance over the current frame, and the three frames that came before it.
 This is computed in the following way:

 ``` HLSL
 float stabilityValue = 1.0f;